• Skip to primary navigation

 Side shot of baked shahi tukra in a green ceramic baking dish.

-Over the years, I have realized with a busy schedule and fewer physical activities it is wise for us not to indulge in calorie intense desserts.
+Over the years, I have realized with a busy schedule and fewer physical activities, it is wise for us not to indulge in intense calorie desserts.
 Hence, I developed this healthier version of shahi toast.

-We tried cutting down few calories in the original recipe by using the baked bread slices instead of deep-fried one and second, skipping soaking bread slices in the sugar syrup.
+• using the baked bread slices instead of deep-fried ones and skipping soaking bread slices in the sugar syrup.
+Helps you cut down a few calories.

-Step 3 & 4) Once thick, add sugar to the milk.
+• Once thick, add sugar to the milk.
 Stir to dissolve the sugar.
 Turn off the heat.
 Set rabri aside.

 Collage Of Shahi Tukra Cooking Steps

-Step 1) Preheat the oven to 180 degrees Celcius for 10 minutes.
+• Preheat the oven to 180 degrees Celcius for 10 minutes.
 Grease a baking tray with a teaspoon of ghee.

 Collage Of Shahi Tukra Cooking Steps